Lizzydapsy/R-course_materials/Getting-started-with-R.md

 Once the necessary packages have been installed, the next step is to load each package to start working with them.
-While we need to install each package only once (i.e., the first time using R on a particular computer), we may have to load each package for every new R session.
+While we need to install each package only once (i.e., the first time using R on a particular computer), we may have to load each package for every new R version.
 For this purpose, we use the library() function and pass in the package name, as follows: